teuton-software/teuton/docs/dsl/definition/run.md

 goto :localhost, :execute => "COMMAND"
 ```

-> Then, why have another instruction?
-Because there are people who like doing that way.
+> why have another instruction?
+Because there are people who like do it differently.

 ## Example